ovace/art/computer/README.md

 -   <http://en.wikipedia.org/wiki/Single-letter_second-level_domain>

 -   Whenever I see a SaaS website that has no login (but rather some requires-human-feedback form), I just think: bullshit, does not scale.
 Next one, please.

--   <http://en.wikipedia.org/wiki/IOS_jailbreaking> How can it be legal to sell such self blocked devices in which you cannot touch your hardware?
-And how can such devices have huge market share?

 -   <https://en.wikipedia.org/wiki/Red_Star_OS> North Korean Linux based OS.
 Apparently closed source, and cannot be run outside of Korea.
 Blatantly copies the Windows UI feel.